Division of Calwell: Demographics

 Calwell is a diverse and socially conservative electorate.
 Calwell includes Victoria's largest Iraqi community along with Turkish and Lebanese diaspora.
-While a stronghold for the center-left Labor Party, the religious migrant community rallied against same-sex marriage in 2017, with 17.7% of the electorate from an Islamic background, six times the state average, while 34% are Catholic, 12% higher than the rest of the state.
+While a stronghold for the centre-left Labor Party, the religious migrant community rallied against same-sex marriage in 2017, with 17.7% of the electorate from an Islamic background, six times the state average, while 34% are Catholic, 12% higher than the rest of the state.
+At the 2021 census, 23.8% of Hume residents (Victorian average: 4.2%) reported their religion as Islam and 26.6% (Victorian average: 20.5%) as Catholic.

-The incumbent MP, Maria Vamvakinou, is herself a migrant from the Greek island of Lefkada and her parents migrated to Melbourne when she was four.
-She is fluent in Greek and taught the language in her time as a teacher.

 Members

 Election results

+The 2025 federal election result in the outer-Melbourne seat of Calwell, also labelled as Australia’s “most unpredictable seat” exposed a major flaw in the national media landscape: a severe lack of local journalism.
+Despite its political complexity and significance, Calwell received minimal media attention due to being a “news desert”, underscoring the urgent need for greater investment in local news and public broadcasting to ensure diverse communities are represented and understood in national discourse.